jjcard1/sprint_2/README.md

+# ENTREGAS SPRINT 2
+---

 # Entrega 2.1 Debounce Function
----

 ### _Goal_
 1. Use tests to check the functionality of the debounce function.